How to save money on food

 Want to eat cheaply and save money on food without compromising on flavour?
 Want to eat out without breaking the bank?
 Try our tips and tricks here and check out our storecupboard recipes.

 You don’t have to be a slave to your kitchen to make stock with a chicken carcass, turn nearly stale bread into crumbs or invent a new five-cheese-and-a-spot-of pickle sauce for your macaroni.
 Stock takes no effort other than shoving the carcass in a pan, and adding water and the odd bit of veg.
 It will then bubble away on its own.
 If you boil it after straining out the bits, you can make a strong stock that will take up less room in the freezer.
-Here is a great tagliatelle recipe for leftover roast chicken.
+Here is a great tagliatelle recipe for leftover roast chicken, then check out how to use up leftovers.

 Visit the back of your food cupboard